Bowl Me Over

 • In a small pot, combine the sugar and butter.
 Bring the mixture to a boil.

-• Once boiling, continue to cook for 3 minutes until the mixture reaches a deep caramel color.
+• Once brought to a full rolling boiling, continue to cook for 3 minutes until the mixture reaches a deep caramel color.
 Don't leave the stovetop while it's boiling!
 Stir the mixture constantly.

 • After 3 minutes, immediately pour the caramel mixture over the saltines, spreading it to cover the crackers completely.